grpc/grpc-web/docs/protocol.md

 ### HTTP Body

-Content-type is always "application/x-protobuf", which represents the protobuf message the RPC end-point generates or consumes.
+Content-type is always "application/x-protobuf", which represents the protobuf message that the RPC end-point generates or consumes.

-When the request or response is a streamed request or response, a protobuf "array" is defined as following for the entire response body.
+When the request or response is a streamed request or response, a protobuf "array" is defined as following for the entire body.

 ```
 syntax = "proto3";